Exciting opportunity to lead SGAC as Executive Director2023-07-14T12:50:29+02:00

 • SGAC membership: registration on the SGAC website and below 35 years of age.

-• Being of one nationality of one of the countries from North America or Central America or being a resident of one of the countries from the region.
+• Being of one nationality of one of the countries from Asia-Pacific region or being a resident of one of the countries from Asia-Pacificregion.

 • Interest in the space and science sector.